michelyamagishi/Goldbach/README.md

 And so the “discovery” arrived.
 No stroke of genius—only two stray dreams, a modest little algorithm, and the patience to sit with the numbers until they whispered their secret.

+However, I cannot state with certainty whether this constitutes a novel result.
+Its simplicity is such that it seems almost a miracle that it has not already been discovered.
+My attempts to locate a reference were unsuccessful.
+I subsequently consulted several number theorists, but those who replied were likewise unfamiliar with it.

+My most reasonable conjecture is that it may have been established approximately two centuries ago and now lies forgotten, perhaps preserved only in a neglected library, recorded in Latin.